Skip to content

 For a Public Liability claim to be successful, the following elements must be proven:

-• The person or organisation at fault owed you a duty of care; and
+• The person or organisation at fault owed you a duty of care

-• The duty of care was breached by that person or organisation; and
+• The duty of care was breached by that person or organisation

 To assist in establishing and corroborating your claim, you should gather any evidence of your incident as soon as possible after the incident occurred.
 In particular, photo or video evidence should be gathered to ensure that you provide the most accurate depiction of the environment at the time the injury occurred.
 These additional steps are critical in case there are changes to the scene of the injury.